$\sigma$-VQE: Excited-state preparation of quantum many-body scars with shallow circuits: Results

 \subsection{Statevector simulations}

 We first benchmark $\sigma$-VQE using exact statevector simulations for numerical evaluation of the cost objective (and its gradients).
-We then make these simulations more realistic by using the techniques exposed in \ref{subsec:noise} to simulate the effect of shot noise on trainability.
+We then make these simulations more realistic by using the techniques described in \ref{subsec:noise} to simulate the effect of shot noise on trainability.
 In both cases we assume noiseless circuit execution and measurement.
 Optimization is performed with ADAM using PSR, and the hardware-efficient ansatz is initialized from $\ket{0}^{\otimes N}$ with small random parameters (of order $10^{-3}$).

 Fig. \ref{fig:depth} shows $\sigma$-VQE applied to the $N=9$ Shiraishi–Mori-embedded open XXZ chain taking $E_{\mathrm{tar}}=0$, the eigenvalue of the scar state.
 We run the algorithm with circuit depths ranging from $1$ to $6$.
 All other hyperparameters are kept fixed.
-We observe that increasing the number of layers improves both the final fidelity and the convergence rate at early iterations, but even the shallowest circuits achieve high overlap with the scar.
-This indicates that the low-entanglement structure of the scarred eigenstate is already expressible at low depth and that deeper circuits mainly accelerate optimization rather than qualitatively enabling it.
+The main observation is that substantial overlap with the scar is already achievable with low-depth circuits, indicating that the low-entanglement structure of the target state is accessible to the shallow ansatz.
+The results shown do not suggest a simple monotonic improvement with depth, and we therefore limit ourselves here to the conclusion that low-depth circuits already perform well in this benchmark.

 To test whether $\sigma$-VQE succeeds in lowering the cost function only near anomalously low-entanglement eigenstates, we use the same $N=9$ Shiraishi-Mori XXZ Hamiltonian and sweep the target energy, $E_{\mathrm{tar}}$, over a range of values.
 For each $E_{\mathrm{tar}}$ value we run a $300$ iteration $\sigma$-VQE routine, and we additionally repeat the procedure for a control case of a disordered XXZ chain without an embedded scar.
 As shown in Fig. \ref{fig:target}, the cost objective drops substantially only when the target is tuned to the scar energy.
 Away from the scar the optimization largely stalls, consistent with the fact that the shallow ansatz is unable to represent generic mid-spectrum (volume-law entangled) eigenstates.
 In the no-scar control case, the same ansatz fails to reduce the cost objective significantly across the scanned energies.
 This energy selectivity is consistent with the design principle of the $\sigma$-VQE.
 Together, Fig. \ref{fig:depth} and Fig. \ref{fig:target} illustrate the central mechanism exploited for the algorithm.
 When entanglement generation is intentionally restricted, successful eigenstate targeting becomes selective for those states that are anomalously low-entanglement in an otherwise ETH-obeying system.